-Lear Corporation designs, manufactures, assembles and supplies automotive seat systems, electrical distribution systems, and related components primarily to automotive original equipment manufacturers mainly in North America, South America, Europe and Asia.
-It has a market cap of $5.6 billion.
-Average volume of shares traded over the last three months stood at approximately 1,011.6K.
+Lear Corporation designs, manufactures, assembles and supplies automotive seat systems, electrical distribution systems and related components primarily to automotive original equipment manufacturers.
+The company sells its products mainly in North America, South America, Europe and Asia.
+It has a market cap of $5.3 billion.

-Lear posted a 5.8% fall in adjusted earnings per share to $1.30 in the first quarter of 2013 from $1.38 in the corresponding quarter last year.
-However, earnings per share comfortably outpaced the Zacks Consensus Estimate of $1.09.
-Net income declined 11.1% to $124.4 million from $140.0 million in the year-ago quarter.
+Lear posted a 17.5% rise in adjusted earnings per share to $1.48 in the fourth quarter of 2012 from $1.26 in the corresponding quarter last year.
+Profits in the quarter beat the Zacks Consensus Estimate by a dime.

-Revenues increased 8.3% to $3.9 million in the reported quarter, surpassing the Zacks Consensus Estimate of $3.7 million.
-However, global industry production decreased 1% year over year, with an 8% fall in Europe.
-Production improved 12% in China and 1% in North America.
+Revenues increased 6% to $3.7 million in the reported quarter, surpassing the Zacks Consensus Estimate of $3.5 million.
+Global industry production increased 2% year over year, with a 10% hike in North America and 4% rise in China.

 More From Zacks.com